Update 2020-08-23: The BAT payout has dropped significantly in the last two months, even though my usage/behavior has not changed. YMMV.

 Some Google services (like Google Translate) do not yet work with Brave.
 I still use Chrome for all Google services like Gmail and Drive and Docs — they require a Google account, so blocking trackers there is pointless.
 For everything else I use Brave.

 Between ads and tips, last month I received 136.9 BAT (about $22.78).
 What is BAT good for?
 You can save it, or you can spend it.
 You can tip your favorite web publisher.
-You can convert it to other crypto denominations like Bitcoin, Ethereum, or Ripple.
+You can convert it to other crypto denominations like Bitcoin, Ether, or XRP.
 You can convert it to US dollars and buy stuff with it (I tipped a web publisher and bought two ebooks from Amazon).

 You are sitting at home, bored out of your mind, with time to burn.
 How about you try something different?
 Come on, jump in!